anuragjha/cs686-blockchain-crowdfunding/README.md

 ### Assumptions - Rules under which the application works correctly
 1. First Miner runs on port 6686
-2. The Miner at 6686 first have to create 2 blocks only then we can start other nodes - miner as well as clients
+2. The Miner at 6686 first will create first 2 blocks only then we can start other nodes - miner as well as clients (1st block is a init block, and 2nd block c0ntains a transaction of 10000 tokens that every miner gets when they start up)

 ## How to run the application